RiptideStudio/CS-Portfolio/README.md

 # CS-Portfolio
-Custom website portfolio built using HTML, CSS, JavaScript
+Custom website portfolio built using HTML, CSS, and JavaScript